-- Brute force attacks: fraudsters can automate login attempts until they stumble upon a winning combination.
+Brute force attack.
+Fraudsters automate login attempts until they stumble on a winning combination.

-- Data breaches: large databases of stolen accounts are freely available all over the web.
-If you’ve ever been asked to change your password, this is probably why.
+Data breaches.
+Large databases of stolen accounts are freely available all over the web.
+If you’ve ever been asked to change your password, this is why.

-- Account farming: not all accounts are stolen.
-Some of them are purposefully created to be sold.
-They usually need to spoof geolocation via proxies, and device via tools such as virtual machines.
-On a positive note, this method forces farmers to work fast, which makes detection a lot easier.
-On the downside, it’s also easier than ever to buy stolen IDs which can be used to create a new account.
+Account farming.
+Not all accounts are stolen.
+Some of them are created to be sold.
+They usually geolocation via proxies, and fake devices via virtual machines.
+This method forces farmers to work fast, which makes detection a lot easier.
+On the downside, it’s easier than ever to buy stolen IDs for a fake new account.

 One interesting point about account farming: it is often done with email address created just before the signup process.
 This means little or no social media footprint or even an email that can be traced back directly to a data breach – both processes that are easily detected by the right fraud prevention tools.